ngrok/ngrok-docs/docs/api/index.md

 interact with the API like native API client libraries, a native CLI and a Terraform Provider.

-The API is available to all ngrok users at no additional charge.
-You only incur costs if the resources provisioned by the API have a cost.

 #### API Reference Docs

 - **[API Reference](/api/reference)**: Documentation of all API resources and endpoints.
 We know it's important, that's why it's first :)

 #### Other ways to interact with the API

-- **[Agent API CLI](/ngrok-agent/ngrok#ngrok-api)**: Explore and script the API via the `ngrok api` commands included in the ngrok agent.
+- **[Agent API CLI](/secure-tunnels/ngrok-agent/reference/ngrok#ngrok-api)**: Explore and script the API via the `ngrok api` commands included in the ngrok agent.
 - **[API Client Libraries](#client-libraries)**: We publish idiomatic API client libraries for all major programming languages
 - **[Terraform Provider](#terraform-provider)**: Use ngrok's Terraform provider to manage ngrok resources

 #### You may be looking for other programmatic ways to work with ngrok

-- **[Agent API](/ngrok-agent/api)**: The ngrok agent has its own API if you're trying to dynamically start and stop endpoints and tunnels
+- **[Agent API](/secure-tunnels/ngrok-agent/reference/api)**: The ngrok agent has its own API if you're trying to dynamically start and stop endpoints and tunnels
 - **[Agent SDKs](secure-tunnels/agentless/#ngrok-agent-libraries)**: If you're looking to embed ngrok agent functionality as a library in your own software

 ## Quickstart {#quickstart}